wuyichen24/software-engineering-abbreviations-acronyms/dictionary/F/FDD-Feature_Driven_Development.md

 ## Name

 ## Overview
-- A model-driven short-iteration software development process:
+- An iterative and incremental software development process:
+   - Driven from a feature perspective.
+- FDD consists 5 basic activities:
+   - Develop overall model
+   - Build feature list
+   - Plan by feature
+   - Design by feature
+   - Build by feature

 ## Description